About choosing a Restaurant in Mallorca

 De Tokio a Lima Restaurant

 Set within the luxury Can Alomar Boutique Hotel in Palma, De Tokio a Lima offers a first class fine dining experience with its fusion Japanese, Peruvian and Mediterranean cuisine.
-Great for a romantic meal for two, especially when it is warm enough to dine out on their stunning terrace.
+Great for a romantic meal for two, especially when it's warm enough to dine out on their stunning terrace.
+Find out more.

 This restaurant delivers some of the best dishes from around the world: Greek, Peruvian, Thai, Moroccan... the list is endless.
-With a relaxed surfer vibe, this place is famous for its ceviches, aubergine dishes and friendly service.
+With a relaxed surfer vibe, do make sure you try their ceviches and aubergine dishes.
+You can’t fault their friendly service either.
+Find out more.

 Can Cera Gastro Bar & Restaurant